iterative/cml.dev/content/docs/self-hosted-runners.md

 </tab>
 </toggle>

-In the workflow above, the `deploy-runner` step launches an EC2 `p2.xlarge` instance in the `us-west` region.
-The `train-model` job then runs on the newly-launched instance.
+In the workflow above, the `launch-runner` step launches an EC2 `p2.xlarge` instance in the `us-west` region.
+The `train-and-report` job then runs on the newly-launched instance.
 See [Environment Variables](#environment-variables) below for details on the `secrets` required.